Daelyte/Frame-Control-Economics-v2/README.md

 ## 🌟 Live Demo

-Visit the live application: [Frame Economics](https://your-username.github.io/frame-economics)
+Visit the live application:  (pending domain registrar)

 ## 🧠 What is Frame Economics?